fellert/SI507F17_finalproject/README.md

 One test checks if a plotly html page was created.
 Because the regular program overwrites the "stock_info.html" page every time, the test is designed to create a unique html page (DIS_info.html).
 This way it knows if the test actually ran the create_visual() function instead of just checking a previously made html file.

-**IMPORTANT** Ideally the main program would be run before the test file.
+**IMPORTANT!!!!** Ideally the main program would be run before the test file.
 I realized the night before the deadline that the test file contained no function to create tables, so if it were run first, several of the tests would fail.
 I fixed this by adding the create_tables() function in the first setUp() method, and also reorganized the build() function to include a testing parameter.
 Usually this function would only create a "data.json" file if it did not exist, but now it will create a new cache every time the test file is run, regardless if one already exists.
-The final **database/cache should have 10 entries** - the five auto-filled (AAPL, GOOGL, FB, AMZN, and XOM), as wells as MCD, BABA, GELYF, DL, and DIS.
+You should now be able move between the files without running into problems.
+The final **database/cache should have 10 entries** - the five auto-filled (AAPL, GOOGL, FB, AMZN, and XOM), as well as MCD, BABA, GELYF, DL, and DIS.

 ### Database Overview